 Dates and Deadlines

-Early action deadline: November 15
+Early action deadline: November 1

-- All other required application materials (transcripts and test scores) must be submitted by December 2.
+- All other required application materials (transcripts and test scores) must be submitted by December 1.

 - Binghamton will provide early action decisions by January 15.
-Note: Educational Opportunity Program (EOP) applicants are not eligible for early action.

-Regular admission deadline: January 15
+Regular admissions deadline: January 15

 - All required application materials (transcripts and test scores) must be submitted by January 15.